vstinner/python-security/vulnerabilities.rst

 context-dependent attackers to obtain sensitive information from process memory via a large size and offset in a ``buffer`` type.

-Reported by Chris Foster on the Python security list:

 Information:

 * Disclosure date: 2014-06-24 (issue #21831 reported).
+* Reported by: Chris Foster (on the Python security list).
 * `CVSS Score`_: 6.4.

 Links: